Fractured Magic: Chapter Six

 Gareth blinked.
 “Yes, Doctor.”

-“I'll have the nurse bring you fresh ice.
+“Terrible, I know, but it’ll help,” she said, taking the empty cup back.
+“I’ll have the nurse bring fresh ice.
 Would you prefer to wait here or in the foyer?”

 “The foyer,” Gareth answered easily.
 The sooner he could get home, the better.
 Isobel must be worried.
 He returned to the waiting room on his own, relieved to find that Roman had indeed waited.
 The young man sat near the door, picking at his nails, and didn’t notice Gareth until he dropped into the seat next to him.